O1ahmad/ansible-role-fluentd/README.md

 - [optional] As previously mentioned, the **@include** directive allows configuration files to be loaded from locations across the host file-system.
 This parameter represents the name of the configuration file to render a set of directives (to follow) in as well as the name of the file that would be a part of such an **@include**.

 `[config: {list-entry} :] path: <string>` (**default**: */etc/fluentd | /etc/td-agent*)
-- [optional] In the same sense, this parameter represents the path to the configuration file on the local host.
+- [optional] represents the path to the configuration file on the local host

 `[config: {list-entry} :] directives: <list-of-hashes>` (**default**: *none*)
-- list of directive hashes to render in the configuration file specified by the above parameters.
+- list of directive hashes to render in the configuration file specified by the above parameters

 `[config: {list-entry} : directives: {list-entry}:] comment: <string>` (**default**: *none*)
 - [optional] comment associated with plugin directive